MikiasE/Jenkins-CI-CD-Pipeline-with-Ansible-integration/Ansible Administrative Server Build/README.md

-# Installation and Configuration of Ansible Master Server
+# Installation and Configuration of Ansible Administrative Server

 ## Prerequisites:
 ```